Julien-Marcou/Scrollable-Component/README.md

 Simple, performant, modern, it probably outpasses a lot of old custom scrollbar packages

 - It's built for raw performance by using modern features from browsers, which also allow for better customization & cleaner code
-- It does not override the viewport's native behaviors (Mousewheel scrolling, Swipe scrolling, Page Down/Up keys, Arrow keys, Middle Mouse Button's auto-scrolling, Scroll snapping, JavaScript API...)
+- It does not override the viewport's native behaviors (Mouse Wheel scrolling, Swipe scrolling, Page Down/Up keys, Arrow keys, Middle Mouse Button's auto-scrolling, Scroll snapping, JavaScript API...)
 - It uses the [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) specs, making it act like a black box from the outside (encapsulating HTML, CSS & JS) and leaving the DOM untouched, without extraneous `<div>`
 - It's simple to use (you just need to add the `<scrollable-component>` tag around the content you want the custom scrollbars on)
 - It's easy to customize (it uses CSS variables, like `--scrollbar-width: 16px;`)

 ### Quirks

-This package it not intended to replace all the scrollbars of your website, especially not the body's one.
-Tampering with native behaviors are always at risk, especially for the Web Accessibility
+This package is not intended to replace all the scrollbars of your website, especially not the body's one.
+Tampering with native behaviors is always at risk, especially for the Web Accessibility

 It's recommended to only use it sparingly, on small parts of your website (like modal boxes, chats, sidebars, dropdowns...) to enhance the user's experience through a cleaner UI